risawitama/verbose-potato/README.md

-## It takes guts to be an organ donor.
+## I was thinking about moving to Moscow but there is no point Russian into things.